sweetmantech/sweetmantech/README.md

 # Hi there 👋

-## I'm a smart contract (solidity) + javascript engineer, and I love music nfts. 🌛🔮🌜
+## I'm the music nft engineer, and I love music nfts. 🌛🔮🌜

 I'm working on a decentralized toolkit for musicians. 🧰